-The Education Abroad office is partnering with our study abroad providers, support offices, and departmental academic advisors to offer themed content sessions highlighting resources, opportunities, and programs for particular areas of study and identity groups.
+The Education Abroad office is partnering with our study abroad providers, support offices, and departmental academic advisors to offer sessions highlighting resources, opportunities, and programs for students and faculty.
 This conference will feature some of the opportunities WWU students and faculty have to participate in education abroad, and resources available to help facilitate their international experience.

 There will be a mix of live and recorded events, review the full schedule below.
-Be sure to register in advance for live sessions that require registration.
+Be sure to register in advance for live sessions that require registration and be prepared to show your WWU COVID Pass for entry.
 All times listed in Pacific Time (PST).

 Check back often as more events are scheduled.
-All events will be recorded and available through this website.
+Many events will be recorded and available through this website after the conference.

 Prepare with a Western Abroad 101 Information Session

-Start with a virtual Western Abroad 101 Information Session to learn everything you need to know about education abroad through WWU!
+Start with a virtual or in-person Western Abroad 101 Information Session to learn everything you need to know about education abroad through WWU!

 Sign up to Learn More!

 Complete the webform so you receive updates about international opportunities and follow-up from WWU Education Abroad and program providers!